fitebone/PGPass/README.md

 # PGPass
 A password encryption and management command line application.

-PGPass is the *portmanteau* of [PGP](https://www.openpgp.org/) and [Pass](https://www.passwordstore.org/).
+PGPass is a *portmanteau* of [PGP](https://www.openpgp.org/) and [Pass](https://www.passwordstore.org/).
 It utilizes GnuPG to encrypt and decrypt stored passwords on the device.

+Requires access to the device terminal and a GnuPG encryption keypair.

 ## Installation